 We study alternative models for cultivating college- and career-readiness for secondary students as well as adults adults.

 We develop strategies for linking the historically segregated tracks of academic and technical education, and for better connecting educational credentials to facilitate lifelong learning.

 We explore the implications of specific technologies and economic trends for the American workforce, and the particular issues affecting industries such as information technology and healthcare.

 Across these categories, we advocate for learning models that support equitable outcomes for groups such as women and racial minorities who have been historically marginalized in America’s secondary and postsecondary education systems.

 You can follow our work in our blogs on EdCentral and in our in-depth policy papers.
 For updates on our work, and to keep posted on our events featuring researchers, practitioners, and thought leaders from the world of workforce development, sign up for our email newsletter by entering your contact information at the link below and selecting “CESNA Update”.

 Mary Alice McCarthy

-Michael Prebil is a program associate with the Center on Education and Skills at New America (CESNA), having joined the Education Policy program in September 2016 as an intern with CESNA and the Higher Education team.
-He studies workforce development strategies and learning models that address employers' needs for capable and flexible lifelong learners while preserving equity and quality-of-life for workers in a globalized and rapidly automating economy.
+Michael Prebil is a program associate with CESNA, having joined the Education Policy program in September 2016 as an intern with CESNA and the Higher Education team.
+Prebil's work explores learning and credentialing models that address employers' needs for capable and flexible lifelong learners while preserving equity and quality-of-life for workers in a globalized and rapidly automating economy.
 He has studied history, language, and international relations at McGill University in Montreal and the Johns Hopkins School for Advanced International Studies.